JustASpeedrunner/screenctrl/README.md

 # Screenctrl
 A GUI tool to manage your monitor's brightness, using brightnessctl, and color temprature, using xsct, in Xorg.

-Note: This is my first time using egui or even making a gui.
-Please excuse the simplistic/poor styling, it will improve after core functionality is completed.
+**Note: This is my first time using egui or even making a gui.
+Please excuse the simplistic/poor styling, it will improve after core functionality is completed.**

-## SCREEN TEMPERATURE IS CURRENTLY WIP, IT IS NOT IMPLEMENTED YET
 ### Todo list:
-- Test multi-monitor support
+- Fix multi-monitor support <span style="color:Red">(Currently borked)</span>
 - Add screen temperature
 - (Maybe) add dual sliders for individual monitor control.